History Course Offerings

 AP US Government & Politics · 451

 This is a college-level course for those students who have achieved high performance in previous history classes and are avid learners of history.
 It is a college curriculum with collegiate-level expectations and workload.
 The primary focus is to prepare the student for the national AP exam; thus, the class is conducted in a more teacher-directed manner than non-AP classes.
 The philosophy and structure of government along with economic issues and principles are thoroughly studied.
 Primary source materials and current event resources are heavily utilized.
-Summer reading work is extensive and required.
+Summer work is extensive and required.

 Grade 12 · Full Year · 1 Credit